Skip to Main Content

 Research led by Professor Ka Tat Tsang on the complexities of inter-ethnic relationships in Canada’s settlement sector are challenging assumptions about immigrant adaptation in Canada and emphasizing the importance of recognizing and accommodating the diverse needs of newcomers and Indigenous populations alike in the nation-building proce

-Associate Professor Stephanie Begun is empowering youth as researchers to improve access to abortion for equity-deserving groups by making information and services more accessible and affirming and by developing curricular and continuing professional develop materials for social workers.
+Associate Professor Stephanie Begun is empowering youth as researchers to improve access to abortion for equity-deserving groups by making information and services more accessible and affirming and by developing curricular and professional development materials for social workers.

 Cover of report: Supports and Systems to Respond to Complex Needs Among Children and Youth in Ontario